stuburger/yafl/packages/docs/docs/form-error.md

 ```

 :::caution
 Currently Yafl does not guarantee the order in which error messages will appear in a Field's `errors` array.
 However this is usually only important when you only want to display the first error message using something like `errors[0]`.
 Fortunately Yafl provides the syntax that allows you to stop validating Fields "on first failure".
 You can accomplish this by nesting a `<FormError />` as the child of another `<FormError />`.
-This works because the children of a FormError are only rendered when Validation passes for any particular `<Validator />`.
+This works because the children of a FormError are only rendered when Validation passes for any particular `<FormError />`.
 :::